andreyshabalin/TwinEQTL/README.md

 ## Download and document

 ### Install GitHub Version
-To install `shiftR` directly from GitHub, run
+To install `TwinMeta` directly from GitHub, run

 ```
 if(!requireNamespace("devtools", quietly = TRUE))